Blog

 This is where we veer away from the types of fear presented in horror films and TV shows.

-If you look across the clear web, you’ll find a lot of information about the dark web and the underground economy – some true, a lot exaggerated, and some blatantly false.
+If you look across the clear web, you’ll find a lot of information about the dark web and the underground economy—some true, a lot exaggerated, and some blatantly false.
 It’s true that criminal activities take place there, just as they do on the surface.
 However, when you shine a light on how the underground economy operates, it’s less bogeyman and more business practices.
-Don’t get my wrong – it’s still rife with criminal activity and unique subcultures, but when you can see beyond the fear-based facade, you find a far more familiar environment, where trust-based relationships are paramount to conducting business.
+Make no mistake: the dark web is rife with criminal activity and unique subcultures, but when you can see beyond the fear-based facade, you find a far more familiar environment, where trust-based relationships are paramount to conducting business.

 Relationships in the Underground Economy matter.
 Trust is an important form of currency, and knowing the adversaries as people can make the difference between an expensive false alarm and a legitimate threat.
 It’s easy to vilify threat actors because of the crimes they commit.
 But as counterintuitive as it seems, looking at an adversary through such a narrow lens means you could miss critical details that aren’t obvious to the casual observer.
 Context is key, and knowing the people behind the threats will give you the upper hand.

-TL;DR: Unlike the Mind Flayer or the Vecna of the Upside Down, the people in the dark web are just that: people – and understanding who they are in addition to how they operate provides critical context around threats.
+TL;DR: Unlike the Mind Flayer or the Vecna of the Upside Down, the people in the dark web are just that: people.
+Understanding who they are in addition to how they operate provides critical context around threats.

 poster